 Turbo Takeaways

-• Buy Now, Pay Later (BNPL) is a short-term financing option allowing consumers to purchase a product and pay for it later in installments.
+- Buy Now, Pay Later (BNPL) lets consumers purchase a product and pay for it over time in installments.

 Buy Now, Pay Later Basics

-Buy now, pay later is a type of short-term loan that allows consumers to make purchases and pay for them over time.
+Buy Now, Pay Later is a type of short-term loan that allows consumers to make purchases and pay for them in the future.
 In most cases, lenders offer financing with no interest if you pay off the total within a month.
 However, programs have different terms and financing options that may increase your interest rate.

 Consumers can make a purchase at any participating retailer and opt for a BNPL option at checkout.
 Once you set up a BNPL loan, installments are fixed, and you can pay off the amount you owe over several months to several years.